List Owner Information

 B. Who can post messages to the list?

 List members only = Only members of the list can post to the list.
-Select this setting for a private discussion list where only list members can post to the list.
+Select this setting for a private discussion list.

 Anyone = Members and non-members can post to the list.
 Select this setting for a public discussion list where anyone can post to the list.